oweno-tfwm/otp4gb-py/README.md

 You will also need to install a series of python libraries, which are captured in requirements files.
 There are two: one for conda and one for pip.

+Populate the `assets` folder with a copy of the OSM map and any GTFS files you want to include in the analysis.

 ## Running

 You will need to create a directory to set up the tool.
 This needs the following structure: